What liability does the cow owner have?

 The right of detention ends:

-- after 48 hours, unless within that 48 hour period the detention has been properly reported to the police and the person exercising the right of detention knows who owns, or has the right to possess, the livestock and has given them notice of the detention; or
+- after 48 hours, unless within that 48-hour period the detention has been properly reported to the police and the person exercising the right of detention knows who owns, or has the right to possess, the livestock and has given them notice of the detention; or

-- where the owner of, or person who has the right to possess, the livestock has offered sufficient money to satisfy any claim for damage caused by the animal and any reasonable expenses incurred in keeping it; or
+- where the livestock owner has offered sufficient money to satisfy any claim for damage caused by the animal and any reasonable expenses incurred in keeping it; or

-- where there is no claim for damage and the animal is claimed by its owner, or the person who has the right of possession; or
+- where there is no claim for damage and the animal is claimed by it’s owner, or the person who has the right of possession; or

-- when a Court orders the return of the animal.
+- when a court orders the return of the animal.

 The right to sell detained livestock

-Where animals are kept in such a manner in which they cause material annoyance to a person this may amount to a “nuisance”.
-In such circumstances a County Court or High Court may grant an injunction against the keeping of animals in such a manner.
+Where animals are kept in such a manner in which they cause material annoyance to a person this may amount to a ‘nuisance’.
+In such circumstances a county court or High Court may grant an injunction against the keeping of animals in such a manner.